gastonmancini/bitbucket-opened-pullrequests-report/README.md

 ### Config

-You will need to setup the Mailgun SMTP and BitBucket credentials in the settings.json file included in the app
+You will need to setup the SMTP and BitBucket credentials in the settings.json file included in the app

 ### Run the Application

-The simplest way to start this server is:

 ```
-node server.js
+npm start
 ```

-Now browse to the app at `http://localhost:3000/`.

 ### Issues